 \section{Abstract}

-We present an experimental and theoretical study of the longitudinal electron spin relaxation (\Tone) of shallow donors in the direct band-gap semiconductor ZnO. \Tone\ is measured via resonant excitation of the donor-bound exciton. \Tone\ exhibits an inverse-power dependence on magnetic field $T_1\propto B^{-n}$, with $4\leq n\leq 5$, over a field range of 1.75\,T to 7\,T. We derive an analytic expression for the donor spin relaxation rate due to spin-orbit (admixture mechanism) and electron-phonon (piezoelectric) coupling for the wurtzite crystal symmetry.
+We present an experimental and theoretical study of the longitudinal electron spin relaxation (\Tone) of shallow donors in the direct band-gap semiconductor ZnO. \Tone\ is measured via resonant excitation of the Ga donor-bound exciton. \Tone\ exhibits an inverse-power dependence on magnetic field $T_1\propto B^{-n}$, with $4\leq n\leq 5$, over a field range of 1.75\,T to 7\,T. We derive an analytic expression for the donor spin-relaxation rate due to spin-orbit (admixture mechanism) and electron-phonon (piezoelectric) coupling for the wurtzite crystal symmetry.
 Excellent quantitative agreement is found between experiment and theory suggesting the admixture spin-orbit mechanism is the dominant contribution to \Tone\ in the measured magnetic field range.
 Temperature and excitation-energy dependent measurements indicate a donor density dependent interaction may contribute to small deviations between experiment and theory.
 The longest \Tone\ measured is 480~ms at 1.75\,T with increasing \Tone\ at smaller fields theoretically expected.
-This work highlights the extremely long longitudinal spin relaxation time for ZnO donors due to its small spin-orbit coupling.
+This work highlights the extremely long longitudinal spin-relaxation time for ZnO donors due to their small spin-orbit coupling.